Own your beer.

 JOIN our COOPerative!

 Matt is an all around co-op geek who loves good beer.
-His day-job is as Associate Director of the Vermont Employee Ownership Center, which educates and supports business owners considering exiting their business to employee-ownership, and is also involved with a variety of freelance and volunteer projects in the co-op movement, including as Chair of the Vermont Solidarity Investing Club and co-founder of social.coop.
-His interest in co-ops was sparked by learning about the credit union model during the financial crisis of 2008, and, in 2011, he received his MA in history from UVM, for which he wrote his thesis on the founding and first 25 years of the VSECU.
-Matt lives in the New North End of Burlington with his partner Allison and rabbits Coady and Anabel.
+His day-job is as Co-Executive Director of the Vermont Employee Ownership Center, which educates and supports business owners considering exiting their business to employee-ownership.
+He’s also involved with a variety of freelance and volunteer projects in the co-op movement, including as Chair of the Vermont Solidarity Investing Club, which invests exclusively in cooperatives.
+His interest in co-ops was sparked by learning about credit unions during the 2008 Financial Crisis, and he subsequently wrote his History M.A. thesis on the founding and first 25 years of the Vermont State Employees Credit Union (now VSECU).
+Matt lives in the New North End of Burlington with his partner Allison and their rabbits Coady and Anabel.

 Andrew GansenBerg, V.P.

 Andrew is originally from Massachusetts and has found reasons to come to Vermont his whole life.
 After moving around the states, he returned to Vermont to finish his undergrad at Green Mt.
 College.
-He felt that using business and social enterprise was the most effective way he could be an activist, which quickly led him to the co-operative model.
-He now works at Vermont State Employees’ Credit Union and is studying for a Masters of Management in Co-operatives and Credit Unions.
+He felt that using business and social enterprise was the most effective way he could create social change which quickly led him to the co-operative model.
+He now works at Vermont State Employees’ Credit Union, is studying for a Masters of Management in Co-operatives and Credit Unions, and is always looking for opportunities in cooperative development.
 In his “free” time, he loves to go on adventures with his Australian Shepherd; whether biking, hiking, or swimming.
 When inside, he loves playing board games, card games, puzzles, or cooking with friends.

 Kiersten was born and raised in Vermont.
 She received her Bachelors of Arts (B.A.) in environmental studies at Dartmouth College and her Master’s in Educational Leadership (M.Ed.) at the University of Vermont.
-She has served as the minutes-taker for the City Market Board from August 2015 to present, which provides her with extensive observation of cooperative board process, form, and function.
-She lives with her partner, Mike, and their mutty-pup, Murphy, in the New North End, Burlington, Vermont, where they purchased their first home in the summer of 2017.
+She has served as the minutes-taker for the City Market Board since August 2015, which has given her extensive experience observing cooperative board process, form, and function.
+She lives with her partner, Mike, and their mutty-pup, Murphy, in the New North End, Burlington, Vermont.
 View her online professional LinkedIn portfolio...

 David Smith, Treasurer